 CIRCULATORY The heart, like other muscles, weakens and loses pumping capacity.
 Arteries or veins may become rigid or blocked, which restricts blood flow and circulation.
 Under routine circumstances, these changes do not greatly alter the daily functioning of an individual.
 These changes may be observed when an aged person who has been sitting for a while suddenly stands and walks across the room.
 Unless a few extra seconds are allowed for the heart to supply sufficient blood to all the body extremities, the person may stumble, fall, or seem confused.
 After the heart has had sufficient time to pump the blood throughout the body, the unsteadiness or confusion disappears.
-DIGESTIVE diet and exercise are extremely important to maintain proper functioning.
-Teeth become more brittle.
+One of the systems least affected by aging is the digestive system.
+As in earlier years, diet and exercise are extremely important to maintain proper functioning.
+Teeth become DIGESTIVE more brittle.
 Saliva, necessary to swallow food, decreases; the thirst response decreases.
-Peristalsis (the movement of the intestines) is slower, decreasing speed and effectiveness of digestion and elimination.
+Peristalsis (the movement of the intestines) is slower, decreasing speed □ and effectiveness of digestion and elimination.
 Choking on food is a greater risk because of a decreased gag reflex.
-URINARY The urinary system experiences several changes: A general weakening of the bladder muscles means that the impulse to urinate cannot be delayed as long as in earlier years.
+The urinary system experiences several changes: URINARY A general weakening of the bladder muscles means that the impulse to urinate cannot be delayed as long as in earlier years.
 When an older person says, "I have to go to the bathroom," that usually means now.
 The bladder doesn't stretch to hold as much as it used to, so urination may be more frequent.
 With weakened muscles the bladder may not empty completely which increases susceptibility to urinary infections.
 The kidneys filter the blood more slowly than in younger years.
 As a result, medications remain in the bloodstream longer than they do in younger people.
 That change in functioning compounds the danger of over-medication.
 Dosages of medicine need to be closely and continuously monitored.
 Interaction effects between prescribed medicine and over-the-counter drugs, even aspirin or Bufferin, are more likely to occur.
 REPRODUCTIVE In the reproductive system there is little change.
 Vaginal secretions diminish; erections may require more stimulation.
 In men, the prostate may become enlarged.
 Regular check-ups are particularly important for men.
-Prostate trouble may go untreated until it requires radical treatment.
+Prostate trouble may go untreated until it RE requires radical treatment.